 Misdemeanor.
 Violating a family violence protective order, such as by harming or contacting the victim, constitutes a class A misdemeanor, punishable by up to one year in jail and a $4,000 fine.

 Felony.
 A defendant faces a third-degree felony charge if the violation involves assault or stalking or the defendant has two or more prior convictions for protective order violations.
 Repeated violations of an order within a 12-month period, even without a conviction, also constitute a third-degree felony.
-This felony-level carries two to ten years in prison and a $10,000 fine.
+This felony level carries 2 to 10 years in prison and a $10,000 fine.

 Contempt.
 The court may hold an offender in contempt for violating the protective order, which can mean jail time and fines.
 Contempt applies to violations of the order that don't involve the victim's safety, such as child support orders or counseling requirements.